 Why is this important?

 A thorough understanding of local economies (their strengths, weakness and spatial distribution) will inform local and national decision making in the future.
-Here in Hertfordshire a lot of the groundwork has been done already with our (SEP), which was refreshed in 2017 and is economically sound.
+Here in Hertfordshire a lot of the groundwork has been done already with our Strategic Economic Plan (SEP), which was refreshed in 2017 and is economically sound.

 Our Local Industrial Strategy builds on the priorities set out in our SEP, with a focus on how we can boost productivity and drive inclusive growth.
 Hertfordshire's strategy will be an integral part of the wider growth plan and positions the LEP as key drivers of it.